Strategies for Successful Graduate Students

 Utilize your resources.

 There are a variety of campus resources available to you whose sole purpose is to ensure your success as a student here at VSU.
 Use them!
-Some of these resources include: The Counseling Center, Student Success Center, The Access Office, Career Opportunities, and The International Student Office.
+Some of these resources include: The Counseling Center, Academic Support Center, The Access Office, Career Opportunities, and The International Student Office.